hoonzinope/go-cache-server-mini/README.en.md

 [한국어 README](README.md)

 ## Overview
 `go-cache-server-mini` is a lightweight in-memory cache server that exposes Redis-like primitives through a small Gin-based HTTP API.
-It is purpose-built for workshops, demos, and integration tests that need a disposable stateful endpoint without external dependencies.
+It is purpose-built for workshops, demos, and integration tests that need a disposable stateful endpoint without external dependencies, and can optionally replicate the same operations across nodes via gRPC in distributed mode.

 ## What's New
 - **Sharded cache core**: Keys are distributed across 256 shards using FNV hashing, and each shard has its own RWMutex. `MGet/MSet` lock each shard only once to keep critical sections small.